Shape analysis via gradient flows on diffeomorphism groups

 where $A = (1-\alpha\Delta)^k$ is the \emph{inertia operator}\footnote{The results presented in this paper hold when $A$ is a general elliptic differential operator of order $k\ge2$.
 We choose $A = (1-\alpha\Delta)^k$ for simplicity of computation.} (the name is borrowed from the language of geometric mechanics, cf.~\cite{arnold1989mathematical}).
 A requirement for $v$ to be optimal is that it fulfills the \emph{EPDiff equation}~\cite{Mu1998,MiTrYo2002,HoMa2005}

 Geometrically these equations arise from the geodesic equation on $\cD(M)$ with respect to the right-invariant Riemannian metric on $\cD(M)$ induced by the inner product~\eqref{eq:inertia_operator}.
-In one spatial dimension the equations \eqref{eq:epdiff} become the Camassa--Holm model for shallow water motion~\cite{CaHo1993}.
+In one spatial dimension, the equations \eqref{eq:epdiff} become the Camassa--Holm model for shallow water motion~\cite{CaHo1993}.

-For all its beauty, the LDDMM framework does have a drawback: it is computationally expensive.
-The reason is that the Riemannian distance on $\cD(M)$ lacks a closed form expression.
+For all its beauty, the LDDMM framework does have a drawback: it is computationally expensive because the Riemannian distance on $\cD(M)$ lacks a closed-form expression.
 Therefore, to numerically solve the minimization problem \eqref{eq:lddmm_min} one has to either iterate over a discretization of entire paths of vector fields or apply initial value shooting over a discretization of the EPDiff equation.
-Both approaches have the same computational complexity per iteration: $\mathcal O(nm)$, where $n$ and $m$ are the number of spatial and temporal discretization points.
+Both approaches have the same computational complexity per iteration: $\mathcal O(nm)$, where $n$ and $m$ are the numbers of spatial and temporal discretization points.

 There is a way to avoid the high computational complexity of LDDMM.
 Indeed, if the variational derivative of the energy function \eqref{eq:sim-and-dist} on $\cD(M)$ is given by explicit formulae one can consider the Riemannian gradient flow